-Since her debut performance on Bourbon St. singing covers for the band, New Directions, Falls honed her craft as a studio session singer for Clarence “Gatemouth” Brown and John Fogerty, on tour with Sting, and more recently as a featured artist with Galactic, who will be interviewed here on Music Inside Out next week!
+Since her debut performance on Bourbon Street singing covers for the band New Directions, Falls honed her craft as a studio session singer supporting Clarence “Gatemouth” Brown and John Fogerty; on tour with Sting; and, more recently, as a featured artist with Galactic, who will be interviewed here on Music Inside Out next week!
 Here she is singing Irma Thomas’ part on “Heart of Steel,” from the band’s 2010 album Ya-ka-May

-Since Falls has found her way to the front of the stage, her original material has finally had a chance to take the spotlight.
-She recently brought down the house at Chickie Wah Wah in MidCity, New Orleans with a set that combined her own songs with those of Aretha Franklin, Carole King, and this rendition of Roberta Flack’s “Compared to What”.
+Since Falls has found her way to the front of the stage, her original material has finally has had a chance to take the spotlight.
+Here in New Orleans, she brought down the house at Chickie Wah Wah in 2016, with a set that combined her own songs with those of Aretha Franklin, Carole King, and this rendition of Roberta Flack’s “Compared to What”.

 In 2017, she released her first full-length solo album, HomeGrown.
-She had this to say about the writing process —
+We asked her about the writing process:

 GT Do you write the music first and then the lyrics?
 EF They come to me at the same time.
 I hear the melody.
 I say, okay.
 [Sings].
 Okay, I like that.
 Where do I want to go.
 What am I hearing in the verses.
 What do I want to say.
 [Sings].
 It is like that.
 I hear everything at the same time.
 Then I can go and say this is what I want.
 It comes to me both.
 For most writers it is different.
 They’ll have lyrics, but no music.
 Then they can hear it and put it to music.
 Or they’ll have a track and come up with lyrics.
 For me, I guess by me personally, it all comes at the same time.
 GT Does it settle over you like a cloud, the way Toussaint always said, “Southern Nights,” settled over him like a cloud or mist?
 Or does it enter your brain like, “bam,” or is it sneaky like a little worm coming through?
 EF A cloud at times, but it is almost like, I hate to use the word upchuck, but...
 GT Now that is poetic!
 EF I’ve got to get it out, like that....